 Charcot-Marie-Tooth (CMT) Disease is the most common inherited form of peripheral neuropathy, affecting almost 1 in 1,500 people.
-Despite its prevalence, CMT is not well-known outside of a few research hubs in the United States and European Union compared to other types of progressive neuromuscular atrophy.
+Despite its prevalence, CMT is not well-known outside of a few research hubs in the United States and Europe compared to other types of progressive neuromuscular atrophy.

-While genetic research since the 1990s has revolutionized diagnosis, and promising new paths to cures and therapies have begun to emerge since the late 2000s, CMT still goes undiagnosed in many families.
+While genetic research since the 1990s has revolutionized diagnosis of CMT, and promising new paths to cures and therapies have begun to emerge since the late 2000s, CMT still goes undiagnosed in many families.
 Finding the best ways to deal with its physical, emotional, and relational effects can be a daunting and lonely process, especially when resources and support are lacking.

 I never knew “what was wrong with me” until I was 40, but thanks to medical advances and people with CMT sharing photos of their legs and feet on social media, I started down the path of diagnosis and more informed coping relatively recently.

 Now, thanks to the good people at Automattic and Knock Knock WHOIS There (KKWT)’s dotblogger program, I started this blog at WordPress.com to share my questions, stories, and the things I am learning along the way.

 I’m especially interested in promoting CMT awareness and connecting with people in Canada. 🇨🇦 Outside of southern Ontario, I’ve found little support and knowledge about CMT, even among doctors, physiotherapists, and orthotists.
 I would love to help start a local CMT support group in Edmonton, Alberta similar to the Calgary Neuropathy Association, which has some really great people you should look up if you’re in that area.
 Edmonton is where I live now, after passing through NY, NJ, NC, WI, and IA among other parts beyond.
 Like Kenneth, my wife and I have four daughters.